Professional sumo divisions

-Jūryō wrestlers, along with their makuuchi counterparts, are the only professional sumo wrestlers who compete in a full fifteen bouts per official tournament.
-In the case of injuries with makuuchi wrestlers pulling out, jūryō wrestlers near the top of the division may find themselves in the occasional matchup with a top-division wrestler.
-Such jūryō-makuuchi matchups are also not uncommon towards the end of a sumo tournament, in order to better establish promotion and relegation of individuals between the two divisions.
+wrestlers, along with their counterparts, are the only professional sumo wrestlers who compete in a full fifteen bouts per official tournament.
+In the case of injuries with wrestlers pulling out, wrestlers near the top of the division may find themselves in the occasional matchup with a top-division wrestler.
+Such matchups are also not uncommon towards the end of a sumo tournament, in order to better establish promotion and relegation of individuals between the two divisions.